hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_server.html.markdown

 A `credential` block supports the following:

 * `username` - (Required) The username that is used to connect to the System Center Virtual Machine Manager Server.
+Changing this forces a new resource to be created.

 * `password` - (Required) The password that is used to connect to the System Center Virtual Machine Manager Server.
+Changing this forces a new resource to be created.

 ## Attributes Reference